Zachary Ellis-Hayden: Club career

-In 2015, he began his career with K-W United FC in the USL Premier Development League.
+In 2015, Ellis-Hayden played with K-W United FC in the Premier Development League, with whom he won the league title.
 For the remainder of the season, he played in the Canadian Soccer League Second Division with SC Waterloo B. He also managed to play with Waterloo's senior team in the First Division and was featured in the CSL Championship final against Toronto Croatia.
-He also played college soccer with Cleveland State University from 2010 till 2013.

-Ellis-Hayden was acquired by Orlando City B in February 2016.
-In November 2016, Orlando City B announced that they had re-signed Cox for the 2017 season.
+In February 2016, he signed with Orlando City B in the USL.
+In November 2016, he re-signed with the club for the 2017 season.
+On June 3, 2017, he scored his first professional goal in a 2-1 victory over the Pittsburgh Riverhounds.
 After the 2017 season, Orlando City B announced they would not pick up Ellis Hayden's option for the following season.